isAlvarezDev/roadmap.sh-projects/frontend-projects/14-age-calculator/README.md

 ## Use

-If you wanna use this project, you should run the command `npm run dev` and then you must access the link that the CLI will give you
+If you wanna use this project, you should run the command `npm i` to install all the dependencies, `npm run dev` and then you must access the link that the CLI will give you